sharispe/sm-tools-evaluation/README.md

 Evaluation of Software for Semantic Measures
 ==============================================================

-This project aims to compare tools dedicated to semantic measures computation (software, source code libraries).
+This project aims to compare tools dedicated to the computation of semantic measures (software, source code libraries).
 It has been initiated in order to evaluate the Semantic Measures Library and corresponding Toolkit (http://www.semantic-measures-library.org), see the competing interest section for more information.
-Note that the project however doesn't focus on the Semantic Measures Library and includes comparison of several tools.
+However, note that the project doesn't focus on the Semantic Measures Library and includes comparison of several tools.
 It can therefore be useful for:
 * (i) end-users who want to select a tool to compute semantic measures;
 * (ii) developers who want to compare their tools.